kiboschool/course-artificial-intelligence/src/lessons/intelligence-via-search/search-problems.md

 ### The 8 Queens Problem

-How to place 8 queens on a chessboard so that no queen can attack another queen?
+Let's consider another example.
+If we have a chessboard and eight queens, how can we place the queens on the chessboard so that no queen can attack another queen?
+This is known as the **8 queens problem**.

 <p align="center">
 <img src="../../images/8-queen.png" width = "400px"/>
 </p>

-If we think of this problem, we can come up with the following:
+**This is also a search problem identified by the following:**

-- There are various configurations of the queens on the chessboard.
+- There are various configurations (states) of the queens on the chessboard.
 - The goal is to find a sequence of actions that will lead from an initial state (the starting position of the queens) to a desired goal state (the configuration of the queens on the chessboard so that no queen can attack another queen).

 ### More Examples

-Retrieving relevant web pages or documents in response to a search query, finding the optimal path for data packets to travel from a source to a destination, solving some puzzles, and Determining the optimal route between two locations on a map are all examples of search problems.
+There are many other examples of search problems.
+Retrieving relevant web pages or documents in response to a search query, finding the optimal path for data packets to travel from a source to a destination, solving some puzzles like sudoku or Rubik's cube, and determining the optimal route between two locations on a map are all examples of search problems.

 ## Understanding Our Objective

 One might question whether we are genuinely searching for something in this context.
-You can think of the path itself as the object of our search.
+Well, you can think of the path itself as the object of our search.
 In the car example, our mission is to discover the path leading us to point B (by searching possible states).

-Selecting an arbitrary path might seem like a trivial task.
-However, the problem becomes more challenging when we consider other goals, such as finding the shortest path or the fastest path.
-These goals will lead to distinct problem formulations and, consequently, result in different solutions.
+In the 8-queens problem, our mission is to find the configuration of the queens on the chessboard (by searching possible states starting with an initial one).

 ## Modeling Search Problems